exadel-inc/esl/pages/views/blogs/4.0.0/Media Query.md

 ### 1. EventTarget interface support

 Media conditions may not be static, so the native MediaQueryList supports listening of the query changes.
-But the ESLMediaQuery module fell into the same mistake as native MediaQueryList object standard, and supported only the custom `addListener` / `removeListner`.
+But the ESLMediaQuery module fell into the same mistake as the native MediaQueryList object standard, and supported only the custom `addListener` / `removeListner`.
-In the 4th release of ESL, the whole module starts implementing EventTarget interface.
+In the 4th release of ESL, the whole module starts implementing the EventTarget interface.

 ```typescript
     const condition = ESLMediaQuery.for('@xs or @sm');
     const onChange = () => {/*...*/};